Table of Contents Show

 6. Additional Facts on Alaskan Winter

-Days in winter are shorter than nights as sunrise starts at around 8 am and sunsets around 4 pm.
+Days in winter are shorter than nights as sunrise starts at around 8 am and sunset around 4 pm.
 This timezone depends on the time of the year and location in Alaska.

 Anchorage, for example, has 9 hours of daylight in December and 5 hours in June.
-Also, Denali National Park has an extensive 16 daylight hours in June.
+Also, Denali National Park has an extensive 16-hour daylight in June.

 In this low temperature, it is a marvelous time to see snow that reaches up to 12 feet in Alaska.
 Denali National Park is one great place to see the snow.
 Also, you can witness snowy days in early spring.

-In this cooler weather, it is usually tedious to move around the state due to the lack of accessibility of transportation.
+In this cooler weather, it is usually tedious to move around the state due to the lack of transportation accessibility.
 Exploring the interior of Alaska is possible by train or plane.
 There are a few glaciers that you can visit by car.
-One best option is to take a ferry ride which is a great way to see the scenery of Alaska.
+One of the best options is to take a ferry ride, which is a great way to see Alaska’s scenery.